izgzhen/hadrian-soh17-notes/proposal.md

 I am really excited about help pushing Shake build into the official GHC tree.
 I have known Shake for quite a bit of time (used it experimentally in one of my old [Haskell static blog generator project](https://github.com/izgzhen/bbq-sg)).

-Regarding GHC, I was also a contributor to [HaLVM project](https://github.com/GaloisInc/HaLVM), where I had to wrestle with the GHC build script as well (though not trying to *kill* them).
-So my conclusion is: I am kinda good at tinkering this kind of complex nasty system.
+Regarding GHC, I was also a contributor to [HaLVM project](https://github.com/GaloisInc/HaLVM), where I had to wrestle with (not *kill*) the GHC build script as well.
+My feeling is that I am kinda good at tinkering this kind of complex nasty system.

 Besides the most relevant parts, I am a regular open source contributor, a system hacker, and a functional language enthusiast.
 I participated in last year's GSoC, working on [Servo](https://servo.org) browser engine using Rust language, under the Mozilla organization.

-Finally, I will stay in China from the entire working period (I will graduate at June!!), and after that, I will come to U.S. at around Sept.
-10th for starting my PhD on [PL/SE at UW](http://uwplse.org).
+About some general info, I will stay in China for the entire working period (I will graduate at June!!), and after that, I will come to U.S. at around Sept.
+10th to start my PhD on [PL/SE at UW](http://uwplse.org).

-For more information about me and my interest, you can take a look at my [GitHub](https://github.com/izgzhen) and my [homepage](https://zhenzhang.me).
+For more information about me and my interest, you can take a look at my [GitHub](https://github.com/izgzhen) and [homepage](https://zhenzhang.me).

 ## Preliminary Research

 - I read the Hadrian paper (Haskell Symposium 2016)
-- I went through the sources while flipping over the existing issues
+- I went through the sources and the existing issues
 - I created or participated in discussions on several issues
     + [Document on debugging Hadrian](https://github.com/snowleopard/hadrian/issues/308)
     + [Track GHC commit](https://github.com/snowleopard/hadrian/issues/306)